yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 - Analyzing sales, order volume, and customer data to identify key challenges, uncover growth opportunities, and deliver actionable recommendations to optimize platform performance.

 **1.3 Business Questions to Ask:**
-To effectively address Olist's e-commerce challenges, the following business questions will guide the analysis:

 1. Platform Sales